 When Charles Leslie and Fritz Lohman first held an art show out of their SoHo loft in 1969, they could not have predicted what their passion for art collecting would become.
-Today, the Leslie-Lohman Museum puts a necessary spotlight on LGBTQ art and the artists’ legacies.
+Today, the Leslie-Lohman Museum puts a necessary spotlight on LGBTQ art and the artists’ legacies in New York.

 In the center of SoHo sits the only accredited LGBTQ art museum in the world.
-Come 2019, the Leslie-Lohman Museum of Gay and Lesbian Art will have been highlighting the work of LGBTQ artists for 50 years.
+The Leslie-Lohman Museum of Gay and Lesbian Art has been highlighting the work of LGBTQ artists for over 50 years.

 Their collection rapidly expanded in the 1980s during the AIDS crisis.
 This new illness swept through the community, and gay men were dying at rapid rates, leaving their art behind.
 As Leslie told Smithsonian Magazine, “Within two years we lost 14 good friends.
 Two of them died in our house because they had no place to go.”